 The swoosh is a corporate trademark, originally designed by Carolyn Davidson while she was studying graphic design at Portland State University.

 The boundary is a performance monitoring solution for data networks, the continuous line between the letters is both visually appealing and conceptual.

 A fun play on the name of the brand, the logo is recognisable and you get an idea of what the brand is even without the wording below.

 Created around the concept “Belong Anyway” the logo encompasses a heart with a map pin icon.

 Simple design, that is easily recognisable.
 The interlocking circles show strength and the dynamic colours are recognizable.

 The logo works for its simplicity and repetitive use over time.
 The penguin is distinct, and easily recognisable and has become synonymous with books.

-The iconic trefoil its mean to represent the continents America, Europe and Africa and the three intersecting lines representing diversity.
+The iconic trefoil is mean to represent the continents America, Europe and Africa and the three intersecting lines representing diversity.
 The three lines have become key in branding, and although simple, they’re easily distinguished.

 Using the V shape to reference military history, the brand has embedded itself in American culture.

-Created with a strategic rebrand in mind, the sunflower represents the energy of the sun and the use of the colour green shows the brands environmental conscious.
+Created with a strategic rebrand in mind, the sunflower represents the energy of the sun and the use of the colour green shows the brands environmental consciousness.
 The simple shapes are what works best for this brand.